Discrimination against people with red hair: Canada

 In 2009, students with red hair from at least three Canadian schools, were reportedly assaulted by their classmates, with one incident being confirmed by a court verdict.
 The students were influenced by a Facebook group that promoted so-called "Kick a Ginger Day", and possibly by a 2005 South Park episode.

 France

 Until recently, it was not uncommon for people with red hair in France to be called Poil de Judas ("hair of Judas"), a reference to the idea that Judas Iscariot had red hair.
-In fact, this idea also existed in Spanish and Italian art, where Judas was traditionally depicted as a redhead.
+This idea also existed in Spanish and Italian art, where Judas was traditionally depicted as a redhead.
 As a consequence, in the early 20th century it was said that access to priesthood was not permitted for those with red hair.
 However, in 2024, the National Assembly passed a law banning hair-based discrimination, which covers people with red hair as well as those with dreadlocks, Afro hair, blonde hair, curly hair or no hair at all.